incubyte/genbi-data-engine/README.md

-# GenBI Data Engine
+# GenBI - AI-Powered Business Intelligence

-A Node.js server that interfaces with Anthropic's API to generate SQL queries from natural language.
+GenBI is an AI-powered Business Intelligence platform that turns natural language questions into powerful analytics.
+It consists of a Node.js backend API that interfaces with Anthropic's API to generate SQL queries from natural language, and a React frontend that provides a user-friendly interface for connecting to databases and querying them.

+## Project Structure

+This project is organized into two main components:

+- **Backend API**: A Node.js server that handles database connections, schema extraction, and natural language to SQL conversion
+- **Frontend**: A React application that provides the user interface for database connections and natural language queries

 ## Features

+### Backend API
 - Express.js server with proper middleware (CORS, Helmet, etc.)
-- SQLite database integration with schema extraction
+- Database integration with schema extraction for:
+  - SQLite
+  - PostgreSQL
+  - MySQL (coming soon)
 - Anthropic API integration for natural language to SQL conversion
 - Main endpoint that processes user queries and returns results
 - Comprehensive error handling and logging

+### Frontend
+- User-friendly interface for database connections
+- Natural language query interface with suggested examples
+- Results display with tabbed views for data, SQL, and explanations
+- Export functionality for query results
+- Saved connections and queries management
+- Responsive design for both desktop and mobile use

 ## Installation